jtran/veb-tree/README.md

 A [cache-oblivious][cache-oblivious-wiki] data-structure is a data-structure that takes advantage of modern processor caches, sometimes optimally, without knowing the size of the cache.
-This means you don't need to parameterize or recompile for every device to be optimal.
+This means you don't need to parameterize by the size of the cache or recompile for every device to be optimal.

 [cache-oblivious-wiki]: https://en.wikipedia.org/wiki/Cache-oblivious_algorithm